Software Lawyer

 Send the materials

-Current EULA / ToS if any, customer agreement, brief description of the product (distribution model, hosting, where users sit), and the dependency list if you want OSS audit.
+Current EULA / ToS if any, customer agreement, brief description of the product (distribution model, hosting, where users sit), and the dependency list if you want the OSS audit.

 Step 2